teuben/GBT-EDGE/README.md

 If there is some indication that some feeds add negatively to the maps, they can be removed at the gridding stage, viz.

-      ./reduce.py -f 6,10 -M NGC0776
+      ./reduce.py -f 8,11 -M NGC0776

-where feeds 6 and 10 (where feed 0 is the first feed) would be removed from gridding.
+where feeds 8 and 11 (where feed 0 is the first feed) would be removed from gridding.
 They are still added to the calibration stage, so one can continue experimenting with pure gridding:

-      ./reduce.py -f 10 -s NGC0776
+      ./reduce.py -f 11 -s NGC0776

-to see what the effect on the final outcome is with just feed 10 removed.
+to see what the effect on the final outcome is with just feed 11 removed.

+Note we are currently looking into if/why/when feeds 8 and 11 (in the 0-based system), but be aware some users may use a 1-based system in their language.
+Internally in the SDFITS files the feeds are numbered 0..15

 # Working Offline